Complex and Adaptive Dynamical Systems: A Primer: Application to Long-Term Evolution

-for its further evolution.
+where $t_0$ and $T$ are constants.
+The value of $t_0$ merely sets the time scale and is not important.
+The parameter $T$ depends on the mutation rate, and the assumption that mutation is low implies that $T$ is small compared with the typical barrier heights $B$ in the landscape.
+In this case the time scales $t$ for crossing slightly different barriers are distributed over many orders of magnitude and only the lowest barrier is relevant. \runinhead{The Bak and Sneppen Model} The Bak and Sneppen model is a phenomenological model for the evolution of barrier heights.
+The number $N$ of species is fixed and each species has a respective barrier for its further evolution.
 The initial $B_i(0)$ are drawn randomly from $[0,1]$.
-The model then consists of the repetition of two steps: \begin{description} \item [(1)] The times for a stochastic escape are exponentially distributed, see Eq.\ (\ref{automata_times}).
-It is therefore reasonable to assume, that the species with the lowest barrier $B_i$ mutates and escapes first.
+The model then consists of the repetition of two steps: \begin{enumerate}\leftskip5pt \item [(1)] {The times for a stochastic escape are exponentially distributed, see Eq.~(\ref{automata_times}).
+It is therefore reasonable to assume that the species with the lowest barrier $B_i$ mutates and escapes first.
 After escaping, it will adapt quickly to a new local fitness maximum.
-At this point it will then have a new barrier for mutation, which is assumed to be uniformly distributed in $[0,1]$. \item [(2)] The fitness function for a species $i$ is given by the ecological environment it lives in, which is made-up of all the other species.
+At this point it will then have a new barrier for mutation, which is assumed to be uniformly distributed in $[0,1]$.} \item [(2)]{ The fitness function for a species $i$ is given by the ecological environment it lives in, which is made up of all the other species.
 When any given species mutates it therefore influences the fitness landscape for a certain number of other species.
-Within the Bak and Sneppen model this translates into assigning new random barriers $B_j$ for $K-1$ neighbors of the mutating species $i$. \end{description} The Bak and Sneppen model therefore tries to capture two essential ingredients of long-term evolution: The exponential distribution of successful mutations and the interaction of species via the change of the overall ecosystem, when one constituting species evolves.

-\underline{\bf Random neighbor model}\\ The topology of the interaction between species in the Bak-Sneppen model is unclear.
-It might be chosen two-dimensional, if the species are thought to live geographically separated, or one-dimensional in a toy-model.
-In reality the topology is complex and can be assumed to be, in first approximation, random, resulting in the soluble random-neighbor model.
+Within the Bak and Sneppen model this translates into assigning new random barriers $B_j$ for $K-1$ neighbors of the mutating species $i$.} \end{enumerate} The Bak and Sneppen model therefore tries to capture two essential ingredients of long-term evolution: The exponential distribution of successful mutations and the interaction of species via the change of the overall ecosystem, when one constituting species evolves. \runinhead{The Random Neighbor Model} The topology of the interaction between species in the Bak--Sneppen model is unclear.
+It might be chosen {as} two-dimensional, if the species are thought to live geographically separated, or one-dimensional in a toy model.
+In reality the topology is complex and can be assumed to be, in first approximation, random, resulting in the soluble random neighbor model. \runinhead{Evolution of Barrier Distribution} Let us discuss qualitatively the redistribution of barrier heights under the dynamics, the sequential repetition of step (1) and (2) above, see Fig.~\ref{automata_snappen}.
+The initial barrier heights are uniformly distributed over the interval $[0,1]$ and the lowest barrier, removed in step (1), is small.
+The new heights reassigned in steps (1) and (2) will therefore lead, on the average, to an increase of the average barrier height with {passing time}.